alunacjones/LSL.DotNetTool.Template/readme.md

 It is advised to read their documentation to familiarise yourself with the key concepts involved in using the libraries.

+### Configuring your Service Collection

+The generated tool has a file `src/<YourSolution>.Cli/Infrastructure/HostBuilderFactory.cs` which is where any configuration of services and the default host should be placed.

 ### Folder Strucure
 The generated solution is structured as follows: